The impact of making things.

 - Inviting classes to take part in beach cleanups and material collection.

 The goal isn’t to teach solutions.
 It’s to build awareness and curiosity about how materials move through the world.
-These initiatives are currently in development and will evolve over time, as we learn what creates the most meaningful impact.
+These initiatives are in development and will evolve over time, as we learn what creates the most meaningful impact.